taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 ## Reusable

-Reuse of data is the main goal of FAIR, facilitates by documentation of the data, for different audiences.
+Reuse of data is the main goal of FAIR, facilitated by documentation of the data, for different audiences.

 ### Use a clear and accessible data usage license